awsdocs/amazon-rds-user-guide/doc_source/Appendix.PostgreSQL.CommonDBATasks.md

 PostGIS is an extension to PostgreSQL for storing and managing spatial information\.
 If you are not familiar with PostGIS, you can get a good general overview at [PostGIS Introduction](http://workshops.boundlessgeo.com/postgis-intro/introduction.html)\.

 You need to perform a bit of setup before you can use the PostGIS extension\.
 The following list shows what you need to do; each step is described in greater detail later in this section\.
 + Connect to the DB instance using the master user name used to create the DB instance\.
 + Load the PostGIS extensions\.
 + Transfer ownership of the extensions to the`rds_superuser` role\.
 + Transfer ownership of the objects to the `rds_superuser` role\.
 + Test the extensions\.

-### Step 1: Connect to the DB Instance Using the Master Username Used to Create the DB Instance<a name="Appendix.PostgreSQL.CommonDBATasks.PostGIS.Connect"></a>
+### Step 1: Connect to the DB Instance Using the Master User Name Used to Create the DB Instance<a name="Appendix.PostgreSQL.CommonDBATasks.PostGIS.Connect"></a>

 First, you connect to the DB instance using the master user name that was used to create the DB instance\.
 That name is automatically assigned the `rds_superuser` role\.
 You need the `rds_superuser` role that is needed to do the remaining steps\.